ADVERTISEMENT

 “Pandas are just the best, we can’t help but love them!” wrote one viewer.

-Pandas melted the hearts of visitors at Chinese zoo after sitting at a table to eat bamboo in a scene that seemed taken straight out of the Goldilocks fairytale
+Pandas melted the hearts of visitors at a Chinese zoo after sitting at a table to eat bamboo in a scene that seemed taken straight out of the Goldilocks fairytale.

 Image credits: NurPhoto / Getty

-Located in southwest China, the zoo takes care of 23 pandas, including the four stars of the fairytale scene.
-The Congqing reserve has long been known for its wholesome residents, regularly uploading videos of their day-to-day activities.
+Located in southwest China, the zoo cares for 23 pandas, including the four stars of the fairytale scene.
+The Congqing reserve has long been known for its wholesome residents, who regularly upload videos of their day-to-day activities.

-The human-like way in which the bears gathered at the table and chairs to snack on bamboo was so uncanny, some viewers even speculated whether the animals were actually humans in costumes putting on a show.
+The human-like way the bears gathered at the table and chairs to snack on bamboo was so uncanny that some viewers even speculated whether the animals were actually humans in costumes putting on a show.

 Image credits: English Fairy Tales and Stories